ahmed-alzahrani/Flutter_Search_Example/README.md

 # flutter_api_filter_list

+An article accompanying this project can be found [here](https://medium.com/flutterpub/a-simple-search-bar-in-flutter-f99aed68f523)

 A new Flutter demo application built to show people an easy way to do the following:

 - Query an API for some info using flutter package dio